luau-project/LuaInstaller/LuaInstaller.Console/README.md

 ﻿# Overview

-This tool is meant to be used in CI servers by people that needs to test Lua libraries on Windows.
+This tool is meant to be used from the command prompt ```cmd.exe``` or in CI servers by people that needs to test Lua libraries on Windows.
 Thus, this tool frees the developer from the hassle to create scripts to perform Lua installation.

 # How To